AY25-26-Sem-1-SC2002-SDDA-Group-1/sc2002-oop-assignment/README.md

 3. **Students** can only apply to approved, visible internships matching their major
 4. **Applications** go through approval/rejection workflow
 5. **Students** can accept successful offers and request withdrawals at any stage (Pending, Successful, or Confirmed)
-6. **Waitlist Queue** automatically manages students when internships are full
-7. **Withdrawal Processing** by Career Staff triggers queue advancement for confirmed placements

 ## Key Features Explained